No script

 The Mocanita Steam Train in the North-Western Maramures region is probably the most famous.

 A 3-hour long ride (with multiple stops) through valleys, hills and woodlands will make you appreciate nature’s simple beauty - best enjoyed slow, of course!
-This narrow railway was originally used for forest exploitation activities and the Mocanita (name of the train) is the only one capable of navigating it.

 A similar steam train ride can be found in the neighbouring region of Bucovina and is called Hutulca.